Reparameterization Invariant Model of a Supersymmetric System: BRST and Supervariable Approaches: Symmetry Invariance of the Lagrangians: ACSA

 where the r.h.s. is nothing but the operation of $s_b$ on the Lagrangian $L_{\bar B}$ [cf. Eq.
 (28)].
 In other words, we have established an intimate relationship between the BRST symmetry transformation on $L_{\bar B}$ {\it and} operation of the translational generator $\partial_{\bar\theta}$ on the {\it anti-chiral} super Lagrangian ${\tilde L}_{\bar B}^{(ac)}(\tau, \bar\theta)$ [defined on the $(1, 1)$-dimensional (anti-)chiral super sub-manifold].
 A careful and close look on the r.h.s. of (74) demonstrates that we have derived the CF-type restriction: $B+ \bar B + i\,(\bar C\,\dot C - \dot{\bar C}\,C) = 0$ while proving the BRST invariance of $L_{\bar B}$ within the purview of ACSA.

 We end this section with the following concluding remarks.
 First, we have captured the (anti-)BRST invariance [cf. Eq.
 (69)] of the first-order Lagrangian $L_f$ within the ambit of ACSA.
 Second, we have been able to express the (anti-)BRST invariance [cf. Eqs.
-(26), (27)] of the Lagrangians $L_B$ and $L_{\bar B}$ of our theory within the purview of ACSA to BRST formalism [cf. Eq.
+(26), (27)] of the Lagrangians $L_B$ and $L_{\bar B}$ of our theory within the purview of ACSA [cf. Eq.
 (70)].
 Third, we have been able to demonstrate that our observations in the equations (28) and (29) can {\it also} be expressed in superspace [cf. Eqs.
-(72), (74)] within the ambit of ACSA to BRST formalism.
-Finally, we have derived the CF-type restriction: $B+ \bar B + i\,(\bar C\,\dot C - \dot{\bar C}\,C) = 0$, in a subtle manner, by expressing the transformations $s_b\,L_{\bar B}$ and $s_{ab}\,L_B$ in the language of ACSA to BRST formalism [cf. Eqs.
+(72), (74)] within the ambit of ACSA.
+Finally, we have derived the CF-type restriction: $B+ \bar B + i\,(\bar C\,\dot C - \dot{\bar C}\,C) = 0$, in a subtle manner, by expressing the transformations $s_b\,L_{\bar B}$ and $s_{ab}\,L_B$ in the language of ACSA [cf. Eqs.
 (72), (74) for details].
 In other words, in the ordinary space, whatever we have seen in the proof of the absolute anticommutativity of (anti-)BRST symmetry transformations [cf. Eq.
-(22)], the {\it same} restriction appears when we discuss $s_b\,L_{\bar B}$ and $s_{ab}\,L_B$ in the {\it superspace} by using the tricks and techniques of ACSA to BRST formalism.
+(22)], the {\it same} restriction appears when we discuss $s_b\,L_{\bar B}$ and $s_{ab}\,L_B$ in the {\it superspace} by using the formal theoretical techniques of ACSA.